 - Shut off electrical power.
 Open power box and control box, and inspect for moisture, rodent damage or accumulated foreign material.
 Remove any foreign material present.
 Inspect and tighten any loose terminal connections.
-Replace any damaged or deteriorated wiring. - 2 Check each propellor for freedom of rotation and uniform tip clearance.
-They should also be inspected for dirt and grain dust, especially inside the hub.
-Any addi-
+Replace any damaged or deteriorated wiring. - Check each propellor for freedom of rotation and uniform tip clear ance.
+It should also be inspected for dirt and grain dust, especially inside the hub.
+Any additional

-- tional weight can seriously effect the balance, and result in harmful vibrations and a short bearing life. - 3 Check each propellor for free play.
+- weight can seriously effect the balance, and result inharmful vibrations and a short bearing life. - Check each propellor for free play.
 Any side play is an indication of defective motor bearings, which should be replaced to prevent a complete motor failure.
-Make sure motor mount bolts are tight. - 4 Motor bearings should be lubricated periodically, depending on operating conditions.
-Under normal usage it is desirable to have the motor cleaned, checked and bearings repacked by an authorized service station every two to three seasons.
+Make sure motor mount bolts are tight. - 4.
+Motor bearings should be lubricated periodically, depending on operating conditions.
+Under normal usage it is desirable to have the motors cleaned, checked and bearings repacked by an authorized service station every two to three seasons.
 If the unit is operated continuously through most of the year, this service should be performed each year.